sinhasoumyadeep1234/Python-Project/README.md

-# Python-Projects
+# Python-Project
-Simple Projects using Python
+Simple Project using Python